hegoimanzano/ICASCM2025/01_build_model.md

 pyCSH also generates a folder where you will find several files (# denotes structure number):

 - prefix#.log: Files contain the information about the specific model (composition, size, etc), the "fingerprint" of the model (all the blocks used in the construction and their position in the supercell) and the charge distribution (not all the blocks are neutral, but the final structure is always neutral)
-- prefix#.data/vasp/xyz...: Files containing the atomic structure in the required format
+- prefix#.data/vasp/siesta...: Files containing the atomic structure in the required format

 > ✏️ **Next step Novel users** Check the plots and files.
-Select one of the models and move to the topology section.
+Open them and visualise them with OVITO.
+Select one of the generated models, export it from OVITO as `name.xyz`, and move to the topology section.

 > ✒️ **Advanced users** Check the plots and files.
-Select one of the models and move to the next section "Packing molecular systems with Packmol"
+Open them and visualise them with OVITO.
+Select one of the generated models, export it from OVITO as `name.xyz`, and move to the topology section.
+"Packing molecular systems with Packmol"

 ### Packing molecular systems with Packmol  (advanced users)